garfix/richard/tests/integration/schank/README.md

 ## Data structures

-* Script: see SAM
+* Script
+* Sketchy script
-* Plan: see PAM
+* Plan
+* Planning structure: delta act, package, sigma state
+* Object primitive
 * Goal
 * Theme
+* Affect
 * Case
-* MOP: representation of an abstracted event; reusable by multiple scripts.
-Schank's Memory Organization Packets (MOPs) are frames primarily used to represent episodic memory, that is, memories of particular events and their generalizations.
+- Plot Unit
+* MOP: Memory Organization Packet, representation of an abstracted event
+* S-MOP: Simple MOP
+* spec-MOP: specialized MOP
+* AUs (Action Units)
+* EMOP: Episodic Memory Organization Packet
-* TOP: thematic organization packet; defined in terms of goal situations
+* TOP: Thematic Organization Packet; defined in terms of goal situations
-* TAU: thematic abstraction unit (in BORIS)
+* TAU: Thematic Abstraction Unit (in BORIS)

-## Papers
+## Papers of minor system

-QUALM
-    The process of question-answering (PhD thesis) - Lehnert (1977)

 CBR
     Maintaining organization in a dynamic long-term memory - Kolodner (1983)

 BELIEVER
-    Recognizing plans and summarizing actions - Schmidt (1976)
+    Recognizing plans and summarizing actions - Schmidt, Sridharan, Goodson (1976)

-Politics
-    POLITICS  Automated Ideological Reasoning - Carbonel (1978)
+FRUMP
+    Prediction and Substantiation  A New Approach to Natural Language Processing (1979)

 IPP
     Memory based parsing - Lebowitz (1980?)
     Generalization and memory in an integrated understanding system (PhD thesis) - Lebowitz (1980)

+MOPTRANS
+    The representation of knowledge in a multi-lingual, integrated parser - Lytinen (1984)

+OPUS
+    The role of object primitives in natural language processing - Lehnert, Burstein (1979) The Use of Ooject-Specl flc Knowledge in Natural Language Processing - Burstein (1979)

 Pandora
-    Meta-planning: Representing and using knowledge about planning in problem solving and naturallanguage understanding - Wilensky (1981)
+    Meta-planning: Representing and using knowledge about planning in problem solving and natural language understanding - Wilensky (1981)
     PANDORA — A Program for Doing Common-sense Planning in Complex Situations - Faletti (1982)

+Politics
+    POLITICS  Automated Ideological Reasoning - Carbonel (1978)

+QUALM
+    The process of question-answering (PhD thesis) - Lehnert (1977)

+Talespin
+    The metanovel: writing stories by computer (PhD thesis) - Meehan (1976)

 UNIX Consultant
-    Talking to UNIX in English: An Overview of a UC - Wilensky (1982)
+    Talking to UNIX in English: An Overview of a UC - Wilensky, Arens, Chin (1982)

-KODIAK
-     KODIAK - a knowledge representation language - Wilensky (1984)

 Overview article: